Guaranteeing 'Service Lifespan'

 Quality Workmanship

 Quality workmanship is integral when it comes to the success of any coatings scheme of work.
-All too often coatings will fail due to incorrect substrate surface preparation.
-Surfaces generally need to be grit blasted or hydro blasted to form a mechanical key.
-Correct substrate surface preparation of concrete for instance involves correct application of pore fillers and fairing coats to address blow holes or honey combing in concrete surfaces.
+All too often, coatings will fail due to incorrect substrate surface preparation.
+Surfaces generally need to grit blasted or hydro blasted to form a mechanical key.
+Correct substrate surface preparation of concrete, for instance, involves correct application of pore fillers and fairing coats to address blow holes or honey combing in concrete surfaces.
 Fairing coats need to be applied correctly to leave the required surface profile.

 CSC Services always recommends using a specialist contractor to advise on coatings for specific environments.
 Some products have high abrasion resistance, tensile strengths and high elongation properties.
 Using a high tensile strength coating with no elongation properties on a substrate where movement may occur will result in cracks and failure in the coating.
 A lack of specialist knowledge may result in incorrect mixing of products.